 “But now, to return to your communication, I marvel how Grimalkin, as you term her, if she were so big could eat so much meat at once.”

 “I do not think,” said he that told the tale, “that she did eat it all, although she asked for it all, but took her choice, and then laid the rest by, as we see in the feeding of many things.
-For example a wolf would get more than he can eat but will still kill a cow, likewise all other ravenous beasts.
-Now love and fellowship, and a desire to save their kind, is common among cats, I know by experience.
+For example, a wolf would get more than he can eat but will still kill a cow, likewise all other ravenous beasts.
+Now love and fellowship, and a desire to save their kind are common among cats, I know by experience.

-“Indeed,” said a well learned man, and one of excellent judgement, that had joined the discussion, “it does appear there is in cats, as in all other kinds of beasts, a certain reason and language, with which they understood one another.
+“Indeed,” said a well-learned man, and one of excellent judgement, that had joined the discussion, “it does appear there is in cats, as in all other kinds of beasts, a certain reason and language, with which they understood one another.
 But this Grimalkin?
-I thing she is not a cat but a hag, or a witch.
-Witches have gone often in that likeness ; and therefore has come the proverb that a cat has nine lives, that is to say, a witch may take on her a cat’s body nine times.”
+I think she is not a cat but a hag, or a witch.
+Witches have gone often in that likeness; and therefore has come to the proverb that a cat has nine lives, that is to say, a witch may take on her a cat’s body nine times.”

-“Well, Master Streamer,” said the learned man, “I know you are not so ignorant as you make yourself, but this is your accustomed fashion always to make me believe you be not so well learned as you be, sapiens enim colat scienciam, which worked well for Socrates!
-I know being skilled as you are in the tongues chiefly called Arabic and Egyptian, and having read so many authors there in, you must be skilful in these matters.
+“Well, Master Streamer,” said the learned man, “I know you are not so ignorant as you make yourself, but this is your accustomed fashion always to make me believe you were not so well learned as you are, sapiens enim colat scienciam, which worked well for Socrates!
+I know being skilled as you are in the tongues chiefly called Arabic and Egyptian, and having read so many authors therein, you must be skilful in these matters.

-“However, when you speak of the intrusion of a woman’s body into a cats, you either play Nichoden, or the stubborn popish coinser.
-One would creep into his masters belly again, the other would bring Christ out of Heaven to thrust him into a piece of bread; but as the one of them is gross and the other perverse, so I must place you with one of them.
-Although witches may take upon them the cats bodies, or alter the shape of their or other bodies, yet this is not done by putting their own bodies into a cats, but rather by bringing their souls for a time out of their bodies, and putting them into another body.
+“However, when you speak of the intrusion of a woman’s body into a cat’s, you either play Nichoden or the stubborn popish coinser.
+One would creep into his master’s belly again, the other would bring Christ out of Heaven to thrust him into a piece of bread; but as one of them is gross and the other perverse, so I must place you with one of them.
+Although witches may take upon them the cats bodies, or alter the shape of their or other bodies, yet this is not done by putting their own bodies into a cat’s, but rather by bringing their souls for a time out of their bodies and putting them into another body.
 Alternatively they do this by deluding the sight and fantasies of the seers, as when I make a candle with the brain of a horse and brimstone, the light of the candle makes all kinds of heads appear to be horses heads, yet it does not alter the actual form of a head, but deceives the eye, which, through the false light”